 Selection Factors

-Read on to learn more about the some of the key selection factors for admission into UCLA’s medical school.
+Read on to learn more about some of the key selection factors for admission into UCLA’s medical school.

 For your UCLA application, your MCAT score should not be more than 5 years old at the time of application.
 If you had to retake the MCAT, they require you to submit all your scores.